What is the average salary in Manhattan, NY?

 General Dentist

 This role involves diagnosing and treating oral health issues.
-Dentists work in private practices and clinics.
-They use advanced technology to ensure patient comfort.
-Manhattan offers many opportunities in dental care.
+Dentists work in private practices, clinics, and hospitals.
+They use advanced tools and technology to ensure patient care.
+Manhattan offers a high demand for dental services.

 Find General Dentist jobs in Manhattan, NY